 Isla Mujeres is the perfect place for those who like to snorkel, eat fresh seafood or shop for quality jewelry often at cheaper prices than you will find on the mainland.

 Isla has beaches on all sides, the beaches on the west coast are renowned for their rugged natural beauty while the large expanses of powder white sand typify the northern beach (Playa Norte).
+There is plenty of accommodation and hotels on Isla Mujeres, ranging from high end all-inclusive to simple Airbnbs.

 The Garrafon National Park is perfect for snorkeling and you can also swim with dolphins at Isla Mujeres.

-Getting there by yourself is easy to do, but if you prefer a pre-arranged tour then the Isla Mujeres catamaran cruise is one you certainly should consider.
+Getting there by yourself is easy to do, but if you prefer a prearranged tour then the Isla Mujeres catamaran cruise is one you certainly should consider.

 The downtown area is small only 6 blocks or so, and there is lot of competition so be prepared to haggle for the best prices for souvenirs.
-There are also a large amount of vacation rentals on Isla Mujeres.

-Many people rent a golf cart, this is one of the safest ways to see the island and Isla Mujeres is small enough such that you can do the citcuit in an hour if you don’t stop too often.
+Many people rent a golf cart, this is one of the safest ways to see the island and Isla Mujeres is small enough such that you can do the circuit in an hour if you don’t stop too often.

 As for prices, the going rate is 500 pesos to rent a cart from 8am to 5pm; 600 pesos for 24 hours or 200 pesos per hour.